 - Quorum node: A Geth-powered command-line tool

-- Constellation transaction manager: A transaction manager which focuses on transaction data care.
+- Constellation transaction manager: A transaction manager that focuses on transaction data care.

 - Enclave: Enclave handles sensitive information and manages encryption/decryption